This is a revised and updated version of a previously published article in February 2021.Winter and spring are excellent times to test radon levels

 Can radon exposure be prevented or corrected?

 Sometimes a professional may be required to correct a high radon level problem, and most reputable contractors are experienced in correcting high radon home problems.
 Just make sure you hire someone with experience and a good reputation.
-Consumer resources such as Angie’s list, or some of the sources listed at the end of this article, or even the good folks working at your local hardware store, can help with such references.
+Consumer resources such as Angie’s list, or some of the sources listed with this article, or even the good folks working at your local hardware store can help with such references.